 Pathway - Bike, skate, or hike

-Entrance passes are required on the park's Pathway and are available for purchase at the Automated Fee Station adjacent to the Moose Entrance Station.
+Entrance permits are required on the park's Pathway and are available for purchase at the Automated Fee Station adjacent to the Moose Entrance Station.
 Weekly and annual passes also available.
-If you have previously purchased an entrance pass, please carry it with you while on the pathway.
+If you have previously purchased an entrance permit, please carry it with you while on the pathway.

 Schools or other bona fide educational institutions (accredited, officially recognized, or tax exempt for educational purposes) may request an educational fee waiver.
 The fee waiver will allow qualifying groups free entry into the park for educational or scientific purposes.
 Learn more about the Education Fee Waiver.